firstaiid/GemeraldGame/README.md

 Gemerald Game:

-silly little stupid cobson gets sucked into his laptop into the world of the internet
+silly little stupid cobson gets sucked into his laptop into the world of the internet (intro video coming)

 alpha not finished